Sensors and fluid measurement

 Take a look a look at the offering listed on our Surrey Sensors Ltd site.

-We are developing our fluid sensing systems for clinical research and medical diagnostics with another centre here at Surrey.
+We are developing our fluid sensing systems for clinical research and medical diagnostics with the Centre for Biomedical Engineering here at Surrey.